mpenet/casyn/README.md

            #(println "It failed, error:" %))
 ```

-or use a pipeline to compose async/sync operations.
+but it is advised to  use a pipeline to compose async/sync operations.
 Here a write then reading the entire row.
 A pipeline also returns a result-channel and can be nested with other
 pipelines, making async workflow and error handling easier to deal with.